umeboshi2/dmca/2015-03-20-socialkit.md

 Dear GitHub,

-I am Rehan Adil, copyright holder of the works indicated below.
+I am [private], copyright holder of the works indicated below.

 I believe that there is certain material available at GitHub website that infringes at least one of copyrights held by the above mentioned party.
 The